rob212/cypress-workshop/README.md

 ## Running the code

 Open up this repo in your favourite editor.
 Run `npm install` once to get the dependencies.

+## Exercises

+Once you have successfully installed dependencies the first exercise can be found in /src/exercises/01.md

+Work your way through the exercises sequentially.
+The solutions are available in /src/solutions but don't be tempted to look before you try them for yourself, otherwise you are stealing your own learning.

 ### Schedule